Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Introduction

-In this survey, we start by presenting the background of diffusion models in Sec.~\ref{sec:background}, highlighting three foundational modeling methods, \ieno, NCSN~\cite{NCSN}, DDPM~\cite{DDPM}, and SDE~\cite{SDE}, along with the further improvements on diffusion models from the perspectives of optimization strategy, sampling efficiency, model architecture, and conditional strategies.
+In this survey, we start by presenting the background of diffusion models in Sec.~\ref{sec:background}, highlighting two foundational modeling methods, \ieno, DDPM \citep{DDPM}, and SDE \citep{SDE}.
 Based on these preliminaries, we shed light on the advances of diffusion models in image restoration from two distinct directions in Sec.~\ref{sec:Diffuion-based IR}: 1) supervised diffusion model-based IR, and 2) zero-shot diffusion model-based IR.
 In Sec.~\ref{sec:blindir}, we summarize the diffusion model-based IR under more practical and challenging scenarios, \ieno, blind/real-world degradation.
 This intends to further enhance the capability of the diffusion model-based IR methods in fulfilling the demands of practical application.
-To facilitate a reasonable and exhaustive comparison, in Sec.~\ref{sec:experiments}, we clarify the commonly-used datasets, and experimental settings in different diffusion model-based IR tasks.
-Furthermore, the comprehensive comparisons between the benchmarks across different tasks are provided.
-In Sec.~\ref{sec:future}, we delve into the insightful analysis of the primary challenges and potential directions in diffusion model-based IR.
+To facilitate a reasonable and exhaustive comparison, in Sec.~\ref{sec:experiments}, a series of comparisons between different DM-based benchmarks across four tasks are provided, including image SR, inpainting, and deblurring, and real-world restoration.
+In Sec.~\ref{sec:future}, we delve into analyzing the primary challenges and potential directions in diffusion model-based IR to provide some insights and hope to inspire more new works.
 The final conclusion for this review is summarized in Sec.~\ref{sec:conclusion}.